AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/sql-syntax-error-due-to-missing-regexp-like-function.md

 <u>Steps to reproduce</u>:

 1. Assign a company to a parent company to establish company hierarchy.
-Refer to [Manage the Company Hierarchy](https://experienceleague.adobe.com/en/docs/commerce-admin/b2b/company-management/manage-company-hierarchy) in the Adobe Commerce B2B guide for steps.
+Refer to [Manage the Company Hierarchy](https://experienceleague.adobe.com/en/docs/commerce-admin/b2b/company-management/manage-company-hierarchy) in the Adobe Commerce B2B guide for more information.
 1. Upgrade B2B to the 1.5.2 version.

 <u>Expected results</u>: